amnond/canvas_montage/README.md

 # Canvas Collage
-This is a simple, self-contained vanilla JavaScript object-oriented implementation (without using classes) of a collage maker that enables supplying a parameter for the url of a statiuc background image and a parameter of the list of urls for the foreground images which can be dragged and resized.
+This is a simple, self-contained vanilla JavaScript object-oriented implementation (without using classes) of a collage maker that enables supplying a parameter for the url of a static background image and a parameter of the list of urls for the foreground images which can be dragged and resized.

-# Self contained example
+# Self-contained example
 Code is better than words:

 ```html